tensorflow/tflite-micro-arduino-examples/README.md

 fixes to contribute, the source of this code is at [https:://github.com/tensorflow/tflite-micro](github.com/tensorflow/tflite-micro) and all issues and pull requests should be directed there.

-The code here is created through an automatic project generation process from that source of truth, since it's cross-platform and needs to be modified to work within the Arduino IDE.
+The code here is created through an automatic project generation process and may differ from that source of truth, since it's cross-platform and needs to be modified to work within the Arduino IDE.